Kings Forest, New South Wales

-Kings Forest is a small settlement located on the far north coast of New South Wales, Australia, in the Tweed Shire.
+Kings Forest is a small settlement, which will become a master-planned community, located on the far north coast of New South Wales, Australia, in the Tweed Shire.
+It was acquired by Stockland in August 2025.

 Demographics

 Due to the small population for this area, In the 2016 Census, there were 35 people in Kings Forest.
 Of these, 48.6% were male and 51.4% were female.
 The median age was 44 years and the average number of people per household was 2.6.